Tan-y-Deri

-Tan-y-Deri, is also known as the Andrew T. Porter Home and the Jane and Andrew Porter Home.
-Jane Porter (1869-1953) was the sister of architect Frank Lloyd Wright.
-The home was commissioned from Wright in 1907, with Jane and Andrew Porter (1858-1948) moving in with their children James (1901-1912) and Anna (1905-1934) by late January 1908.
-The home stands in a valley in the town of Wyoming, Wisconsin (near the village of Spring Green).
-This valley was originally settled by the Lloyd Joneses, who were the family of Wright and his sister's mother.
-The Lloyd Joneses were originally from Wales and, as a result of this heritage, Wright chose a Welsh name for the Porter home: “Tan-y-deri” is Welsh for “Under the oaks”.
+Tan-y-Deri, also known as the Andrew T. Porter Home and the Jane and Andrew Porter Home, is a house in Wyoming, Iowa County, Wisconsin, United States.
+It was designed in 1907 by the architect Frank Lloyd Wright for his sister Jane Porter (1869–1953) and her family.
+Jane, her husband Andrew Porter (1858–1948), and their children James (1901–1912) and Anna (1905–1934) moved into the house by late January 1908.
+The home stands in a valley that was originally settled by the Lloyd Joneses, who were the family of Wright and his sister's mother.
+The Lloyd Joneses were originally from Wales and, as a result of this heritage, Wright chose a Welsh name for the Porter home: "tan-y-deri" is Welsh for "under the oaks".

-Tan-y-Deri is on the Taliesin estate, which was declared a National Historic Landmark in 1976.
-It is one of five Wright-designed buildings on the estate; two of them can be seen from it: the Romeo and Juliet Windmill, and Taliesin.
-The fifth building is Midway Barn, Wright's farming facility.
+Tan-y-Deri is on Wright's Taliesin estate, which was declared a National Historic Landmark in 1976.
+It is one of five Wright-designed buildings on the estate, of which two can be seen from Tan-y-Deri: the Romeo and Juliet Windmill, and the main Taliesin house.
+The other two buildings on the estate are the Hillside Home School II and Midway Barn, the latter being Wright's farming facility.